Sparse regularization of inverse problems by operator-adapted frame thresholding: Introduction

 \subsection{Outline}

 This paper is organized as follows.
-In Section~\ref{sec:bfd} we define the biorthogonal frame decompositions of operators and give several examples of biorthogonal frame expansions for various operators using wavelet, curvelet, and shearlet frames.
+In Section~\ref{sec:bfd} we define the diagonal frame decompositions of operators and give several examples of diagonal frame expansions for various operators using wavelet, curvelet, and shearlet frames.
 In Section~\ref{sec:ell1} we review the convergence theory of $\ell^1$-regularization and the convergence rates.
-In Section~\ref{sec:bft}, we show that BFD-thresholding is a convergent regularization method and derive its convergence rates.
+In Section~\ref{sec:bft}, we show that DFD-thresholding is a convergent regularization method and derive its convergence rates.